What Is Alcoholism?

 If you or a loved one may have an addiction to alcohol, treatment for alcohol abuse is the best option for recovery and sobriety.
-Here at Granite Mountain, we have a variety of addiction treatment programs to choose from, including treatment for alcoholism.
+Here at Granite Mountain, we have a variety of addiction treatment programs to choose from, including alcoholism treatment.

 Learn About Alcohol

-There are various risks factors associated with alcohol addiction, and signs to look out for.
+There are various risk factors associated with alcohol addiction, and signs to look out for.

 Physical signs of alcohol over-consumption of intoxication include: